bodrick/awesome/README.md

 *   [nuthrash/obsidian-html-plugin](https://github.com/nuthrash/obsidian-html-plugin) - This is a plugin for Obsidian (https://obsidian.md).
 Can open document with .html and .htm file extensions.
 *   [zerebos/Trilium-SingleFile](https://github.com/zerebos/Trilium-SingleFile) - An addon for Trilium to easily import SingleFile archives.
 *   [tjx666/open-in-external-app](https://github.com/tjx666/open-in-external-app) - Open file with external application in VSCode
-*   [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) - ⚡️⚡️⚡️ Self-hosted collaborative bookmark manager to collect, read, annotate, and preserve your webpages, all in one place.
+*   [linkwarden/linkwarden](https://github.com/linkwarden/linkwarden) - ⚡️⚡️⚡️ Self-hosted collaborative bookmark manager to collect, read, annotate, and fully preserve what matters, all in one place.
 *   [deiucanta/chatpad](https://github.com/deiucanta/chatpad) - Not just another ChatGPT user-interface!
 *   [mattwilson1024/google-photos-exif](https://github.com/mattwilson1024/google-photos-exif) - A tool to populate missing `DateTimeOriginal` EXIF metadata in Google Photos takeout, using Google's JSON metadata.
 *   [garzj/google-photos-migrate](https://github.com/garzj/google-photos-migrate) - A tool to fix EXIF data and recover filenames from a Google Photos takeout, preserving albums within the directory structure.